aiven/devportal/docs/products/opensearch/howto/import-opensearch-data-using-elasticsearch-dump.rst

 * Aiven for OpenSearch cluster as the ``input``
 * AWS S3 bucket as the ``output``

-You need to collect this information about your Aiven for OpenSearch cluster and your AWS service:
+You need to collect the following information about your Aiven for OpenSearch cluster and your AWS service:

 Aiven for OpenSearch:

 * ``SERVICE_URI``: OpenSearch service URI, which you can find in Aiven's dashboard.
-* ``INDEX_NAME``: the name of the index that you aim to backup.
+* ``INPUT_INDEX_NAME``: the index that you aim to copy from your input source.

 AWS S3: